jayqi/typenames/README.md

 - **`"or_operator"`**: render all type unions using the `|` operator.
 - **`"special_form"`**: render all type unions using the `typing.Union` special form.

+> [!NOTE]
-Note that runtime use of the `|` operator between types is new in Python 3.10.
+> Runtime use of the `|` operator between types is new in Python 3.10.
 To use in earlier versions of Python, you will need to use postponed evaluation of annotations à la [PEP 563](https://peps.python.org/pep-0563/) with `from __future__ import__annotations__`.
 Support for the `|` operator is only a limitation on providing type annotation inputs to typenames, and not a limitation on output rendering.

+> [!IMPORTANT]
-**Limitations:** Python automatically flattens unions when evaluating them at runtime.
+> **Limitations:** Python automatically flattens unions when evaluating them at runtime.
 Since typenames uses runtime type objects, it will only see the flattened result and not know if your original input was nested.
 Furthermore, any mixing of `|` operator syntax and any typing module types will result in a `typing.Union` union, so `as_given` will always render such inputs with `typing.Union`.

 ### Optional Syntax (`optional_syntax`)